seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Knock off his manacles; bring your prisoner to the king.

 **POSTHUMUS LEONATUS**
-Thou bring’st good news; I am called to be made free.
+Thou bring'st good news; I am called to be made free.

 **First Gaoler**
-I’ll be hang’d then.
+I'll be hang'd then.

 **POSTHUMUS LEONATUS**
 Thou shalt be then freer than a gaoler; no bolts for the dead.